 And one despairing tale- Adam Johnson

 Johnson showed immense promise as a tricky winger at Middlesborough and was Roberto Mancini’s first signing at Manchester City.
 He made a good start in Manchester and almost went to the 2010 World Cup with England.
-He also showed initial promise with England in the following campaign but quickly fell down the City pecking order and eventually moved to Sunderland.
+He also showed initial promise with England in the following campaign but quickly fell down the City pecking order and eventually moved to Sunderland, where England careers go to die.

 But his unfulfilled promise on the pitch is nothing compared to Johnson’s shame off it- in March 2015 he was arrested on suspicion of having sex with a minor. the following year he pleaded guilty to one count of sex with an under aged girl and one of grooming.
 He remains in prison.